Info for

 Visit again

-Once you've received your acceptances, be sure to attend the admitted student events.
+Once you've received your acceptance notifications, be sure to attend the admitted student events.
 It's a great way to get to know the university better, meet more of the professors, connect with the financial aid counselors and ask any more questions you may have.
 Once you commit to your university, let the other schools know that you are not accepting their offer.

 Finish strong